jeroenjanssens/r4ds-python-plotnine/README.md

 ## License

-The blog post, the Jupyter notebook and the R notebook are licenced, just like the original text, under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) License while everything else is licensed under the [MIT License](https://raw.githubusercontent.com/datascienceworkshops/r4ds-python-plotnine/master/LICENSE).
+The tutorial, the Jupyter notebook and the R notebook are licenced, just like the original text, under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) License while everything else is licensed under the [MIT License](https://raw.githubusercontent.com/datascienceworkshops/r4ds-python-plotnine/master/LICENSE).